Kelerchian/Caretaker/README.md

 ## What's New in 0.4.3?

-Customizable Request Header.
-Image and TextareaHTML extension now separated.
-Custom Validation.
+Customizable Request Header, Separated Image and TextareaHTML extension files, Custom Validation.

 ## What is Caretaker?